Your housing counselor can help you:

 Additional information on Mortgage Foreclosure and avoiding scams is provided by the Department of Housing and Urban Development.

 National Mortgage Settlement

-The Attorney General recently announced that the federal government and 49 states had reached a settlement agreement with the nation’s five largest mortgage servicers to address mortgage servicing, foreclosure, and bankruptcy abuses (the “National Mortgage Settlement”).
+The Attorney General announced in 2012 that the federal government and 49 states had reached a settlement agreement with the nation’s five largest mortgage servicers to address mortgage servicing, foreclosure, and bankruptcy abuses (the “National Mortgage Settlement”).
 On April 4, 2012, the United States District Court for the District of Columbia entered orders approving the settlement.

 The National Mortgage Settlement is the largest consumer financial protection settlement in United States history, and settles certain state and federal investigations relating to mortgage servicing abuses, including abuses in the bankruptcy process.
 The settlement will provide as much as $25 billion in relief to distressed borrowers and direct payments to states and the federal government.
 For more information, please click on the links below.